msorins/OneForCode.com/README.md

 >do not now to others .

 ## Currency
-The inn-platform currency is the *CODE-HOUR* which will be a bridge to and from real money and it’s mechanism works in the following way.
+The inn-platform currency is the *CODE-HOUR* which will be a bridge to and from real money and its mechanism works in the following way:

 When a task is delegated, the creator allocates a maximum number of Code-Hours he wants to invest (code-hours that he could have been gathered by first working on other users tasks, or by paying real money )